How to write thank you notes for baby gifts

 Minted has a gorgeous collection of styles and their printing and paper quality are impecable.
 They really have some talented designers!
 I love these two designs – both are very sophisticated but not too formal.

 I love the preppy collection of flat note cards from Shutterfly, and have ordered them in many styles.
 They have many choices of personalized note cards – some whimsical, some with photos, and some classic.
-I love these two classic designs:

 I have ordered invitations and thank you note cards from TinyPrints and I have always been impressed.
 They have very pretty, modern designs, thick paper and great print quality.
-There are a lot of designs that I love in their collection, but these are two of my favorites:

 Sample Thank You Note for Baby Gift